Pregnancy SmartSiteTM

 No special preparation is needed before the test.
 A chest x-ray or an ultrasound will probably be done before and after the test.

-DO NOT cough, breathe deeply, or move during the test to avoid injury to the lung.
+Do not cough, breathe deeply, or move during the test to avoid injury to the lung.

 How the Test will Feel